purduesigbots/pros-docs/v5/cli/conductor.rst

 - Templates: Templates are a description of a set of files.
 They have a name, version, supported target, and possibly other metadata.
 Templates typically come in one of 3 forms: remote, local, and installed.
-Remote templates are templates that can be downloaded.
-Local templates are a downloaded template that can be installed to a project, even when you're offline.
+A remote template is a template that can be downloaded.
+A local template is a downloaded template that can be installed to a project, even when you're offline.
 An installed template is a template which has been copied into a PROS project.